 A grazing plan was developed to implement grazing of two herds of 25 cow-calf pairs each, to compare planned grazing to a conventional continuous grazing plan.
 Each herd was assigned paddocks which were lettered with the same letter (A-G) which corresponds to the same forage quality, and within those lettered paddocks, smaller paddocks of the same size for the planned herd.
-The continuous herd had the same amount of acres but there was no paddock division within that paddock letter.
+The continuous herd had the same amount of acres but there was no paddock division within any of the paddocks.

 Pastures consisted of native forage (paddocks 12, 13, 14, 15, 16, 21, 22, 23) and a tame pasture mix (paddocks 1 to 11, 17 to 19 and 24 to 30) for the herds.
 Each herd had access to a combination of both tame and native species.
-The herds were assigned grazing according to a randomized complete block design to accomomdate soil microbiolgical analysis research by Brandon University.
+The herds were assigned grazing according to a randomized complete block design to accommodate soil microbiological analysis research by Brandon University.

 The tame pasture mix consisted of 45 per cent meadow bromegrass, 30 per cent orchardgrass, 10 per cent timothy, 10 per cent creeping red fescue and some additional cicer milkvetch was also added.
 The native pastures included western wheatgrass, northern wheatgrass, slender wheatgrass, green needlegrass, big bluestem, little bluestem, side-oat grama grass, switch grass and indian grass.
-Twenty-three paddocks, approximately four acres each, were set-up with temporary electric fencing on the perennial summer pastures, with a permanent two-strand electric wire around the perimeter for the planned herd with some additional 4 barbed wire fencing along a major highway, and continuous grazing occured on the rest of pastures (Table 1.1).
+Twenty-three paddocks, approximately four acres each, were set-up with temporary electric fencing on the perennial summer pastures, with a permanent two-strand electric wire around the perimeter for the planned herd with some additional 4 barbed wire fencing along a major highway, and continuous grazing occurred on the rest of pastures (Table 1.1).
 There was the same amount of pasture area for each of the herds.

-De dele else for Diamadhard Continuous hand

-Paddocks for Planned herd Continuous herd

-McGonigle project paddock paddock

-INT 11 number(s) Number of ac number(s) Number of ac
+Paddocks for McGonigle project INT 11 Planned herd paddock number(s) Number of ac Continuous herd paddock number(s) Number of ac

-А 1-4 16.8 5 16.8
+А 1 - 4 16.8 5 16.8

 В 7 - 11 18 14 18

 С 12 - 13 8.1 7 - 8 9.9

 D 15 5.7 16 5.1

-E 17 - 19 10.8 20 10.4
+Е 17 - 19 10.8 20 10.4

 F 21 - 23 10.4 24 9.7

 G 25 - 28 21.1 30 20

 Sum of acres 90.9 89.9